padmapuli/Bank-Loan-Analysis-Using-SQL-and-Power-Bi-/README.md

   # SQL Queries Word Document
    <a  href="https://github.com/padmapuli/Bank-Loan-Analysis-Using-SQL-and-Power-Bi-/blob/main/Banking(SQL%20Queries).docx"> Sql Queries</a>
  # Power BI
       Imported the data from Sql server and started building the dashboards.
 Three dashboards are built.
 First one helps to visualise the percentages of good loan issued and bad loan issued.
 Loan status is also presented in the dashboard.
 Second one shows the visualisation graphs of total loan applications in terms of month,state,term,employee length,purpose and home ownership.
-Third one shows the overall status regarding banking loan analysis
+Third one shows the overall status regarding banking loan analysis.